Chapter 1 : Lucy in the Sky with Diamonds

-When they meet it is pure coincidence, a fleeting glance through the crowd as their eyes meet inside the Ministry.
+When they meet it's pure coincidence, a fleeting glance through the crowd as their eyes meet inside the Ministry.
 The difference between her Lorcan and this Lorcan is startling as he walks across the glossy floor with his hair sleeked back, clean-shaven.
-She stares, because it is all she can do, as he nears her.
-The baggy t-shirts and the five-pound Super Man watch have been abandoned and he’s all attitude and jutting bones now.
+She stares as he nears her; it's all she can do.
+The baggy t-shirts and the five-pound Super Man watch have been abandoned.
+He’s all attitude and jutting bones now.
 At some point he sees her too.
 She sees the panic before he masks it behind a large smile.

-They have become strangers, but even as he walks towards her, she can still recognize the slagging of his jaw and the small smile curving across his face.
+They have become strangers, but even as he walks towards her, she recognizes the slagging of his jaw and the small smile curving across his face.

 He stops a few feet away from her.
 The air is static as he looks at her with those green eyes.

-“Lorcan,” she sort of laughs, because, okay, the last time she saw him he had his pants down around his ankles with his breath in her ears, as these quiet little hiccups of broken sound left her throat, which she can still recall vividly.
+“Lorcan,” she sort of laughs, because, okay, the last time she saw him he had his pants down around his ankles with his breath in her ears, as these quiet little hiccups of broken sound left her throat.
 They may have been (very) drunk, and there may have been some crying involved and some broken confessions.
 Fathers, Mothers, I’ve always fancied you, yeah?

 But the status remains.
 They haven’t spoken for a year.